AvailLang/Avail/README.md

 Please follow any installation directions provided by the Oracle website or included with the JDK.
-Be warned that the Java installer may offer to install sponsored software from third parties (i.e. malware) or change settings on your computer to favor their sponsors.
+Be warned that the Java installer may offer to install sponsored software from third parties (i.e., malware) or change settings on your computer to favor their sponsors.
 You are encouraged to read the install screens carefully, and to uncheck any of the sponsor options which are checked by default.